Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Introduction

-In the light cone region, we consider two static frames -- one for a quantum system, taken as a two-level atom, and another one for a mirror.
-For them, we investigate the excitation probability of the atom in two situations. \begin{itemize} \item Case $(i)$: In the first set-up, the mirror synchronizes its clock with Minkowski time while the atom is confined within the future light cone, and thus, the atomic transition is observed with respect to the light cone time.
-So, the interaction picture is being considered in light cone/Kasner time.
-Therefore, the atom's vacuum state is not the same as the Minkowski vacuum.
-Consequently, the atom will be excited by absorbing light cone particles, which from the perspective of the mirror can be described as the emission of {\it time-accelerated} Minkowski particles.
+We consider two frames -- one for a quantum system, taken as a two-level atom, and another one for a mirror.
+The atom is interacting with the field modes in the mirror's frame.
+With this, we investigate the excitation probability of the atom in two different scenarios. \begin{itemize} \item Case $(i)$: In the first scenario, the mirror is kept static at $z = z_0$ in the Minkowski spacetime described by the coordinates $(t, \,z)$, and thus the field modes evolve with time $t$.
+At the same time, the atom is confined in the future light cone region with coordinates $(\eta, \zeta)$, at a fixed $\zeta = 0$.
+Therefore, the atom's evolution is recorded with respect to the light cone time $\eta$.

-\item Case $(ii)$: A classically equivalent time progress can be put forward, which can mimic Case $(i)$.
-In this set-up, the atom's clock is synchronized with Minkowski time, and the mirror's frame is the light cone region.
-The interaction picture is done in Minkowski time coordinate.
-Here also the atom is excited, but by absorbing the Minkowski particle, which can be described as the emission of time-accelerated light cone particle with respect to the light cone time. \end{itemize} Although both cases can mimic each other's classical time evolution, the question is -- whether these timelike quantum transitions bear the same symmetry.

-We found that the structures of the single photon transition probabilities apparently carry such symmetry when the analysis is done in $(1+1)$-spacetime dimensions.
-However, the situation with all modes of the photon is a little subtle due to the existence of divergences like infrared (IR) and ultraviolet (UV).
-The situation with a single photon in $(3+1)$-spacetime dimensions is more nuanced.
-Although only the thermal factors are symmetric under the exchange of photon and atom frequencies, the complete excitation probabilities are not the same when both these frequencies are taken to be the same.
-Thus, the latter observation shows considerable disagreement with that in two spacetime dimensions.
-For all modes, the comparison becomes more subtle.
-Therefore, we believe that the robustness of this aforesaid symmetry is dependent on the dimensionality of the spacetime.
-The same situation also arises for the Minkowski-Rindler case, which is discussed thoroughly in our other paper \cite{Kumawat:2024kul}.